 With various workshops and consultations, this initiative is is part of an ongoing relationship with artsACT designed to help ACT based artists develop their practice and access funding.

-Attendees to the Artist Toolkit session will be able to follow up with a one-on-one consultation session with facilitator Yolande Norris, to discuss their individual arts practice and aims in more detail.
+Attendees to the Artist Toolkit session will be able to follow up with a one-on-one consultation session with facilitator Rose Ricketson, to discuss their individual arts practice and aims in more detail.
 If you would like to access a one-on-one consultation please complete the expression of interest form here.

-Join the introductory session taking place on Tuesday 9 October.
+Join the skills session taking place on Tuesday 11 December.
 More info here.